-We then provide the first complete characterization of the observable choice behavior equivalent to the BGS model, clarifying and identifying the nature of the assumptions used in the model.
-The first crucial step towards understanding the model is getting a handle on its novel salience function that determines which attribute stands out for a given reference point.
-We study the salience function based on a simple observation: while it influences which attribute is salient, the weight given to each attribute is independent of its magnitude.
-This makes BGS a special case of CTM, so our earlier results allow a characterization.
+In economics, the most prominent model of salience, BGS, accounts for a number of empirical anomalies, but because its new components are unobservable, understanding all of its implications for behavior can be difficult.
+We apply our results to provide the first complete characterization of the observable choice behavior equivalent to BGS, clarifying and identifying the nature of the assumptions used by it.2 The first crucial step towards understanding the model is understanding its novel salience function that determines which attribute stands out for a given reference point.
+While the salience function influences which attribute is salient, the weight given to each attribute is independent of its magnitude, so BGS is a special case of CTM.
+We identify properties that its categories must satisfy and the regularities that distinguish it from other CTMs.

-One key feature of BGS is that the reference point is endogenously determined by the set of available options.
-Since the salience of each alternative depends on the reference point, varying the budget set affects the salience of, and so the DM's evaluation of, a given alternative.
-Our final contribution addresses this challenge by extending our characterization of CTM to the setting where the reference point is endogenous.
-Our primitive is a choice correspondence describing the DM's choices.
-The menu maps to a reference point, such as the average level of each attribute over alternatives in the set.
-As long as the reference point varies systematically with the choice problem, we characterize the properties of the choice correspondence equivalent to CTM.
-Specifically, we show that if the DM's choices obey the natural analogs of our earlier axioms, then CTM rationalizes her behavior.
-We apply it to provide a completely endogenous characterization of the BGS function.
+In some models, the set of available options endogenously determines the reference point.
+For instance, the reference point is the average of the available alternatives in BGS, so varying the budget set affects the salience of, and so the DM's evaluation of, a given alternative.
+Our final contribution addresses this challenge by extending our characterization of CTM and the identification of categories to accommodate an endogenous reference point.
+We take a choice correspondence describing the DM's behavior, and assume each menu is mapped to a reference point, such as the average alternative in it.
+As long as the reference point varies systematically with the choice problem, we characterize the properties of a choice correspondence that conforms to CTM.
+Specifically, we show that if the DM's choices obey the natural analogs of our axioms in the exogenous-reference setting, then CTM rationalizes her behavior.
+Together, the results admit a characterization of BGS with both an endogenous reference point and endogenous identification of categories, unlike our previous results that relied on exogeneity of at least one of the two.